AliBugraSarikaya/discord-xox/README.md

-You enter your name and enter your move.
+When you run the code, the bot will first ask for the names of player 1 and player 2.
+You will enter your names.
+The bot will then ask about your movement.
+You will enter your move.
+You can have a look at the discord_xox.pdf file to understand how it works.